 What i wish i knew before taking the exam

-I'm very happy I took the time to study for but did not take the CompTIA Security+ certification before starting to study for the Cisco CyberOps Associate certification.
-The information covered by Security+ certification was assumed as previous knowledge during most of the material covered in both the Official cert guide and the video material I watched.
+I'm very happy I took the time to study for but did not take the CompTIA Security+ certification before starting to study for the Cisco Cybersecurity Associate certification.
+The information covered by the Security+ certification was assumed to be prior knowledge throughout most of the material in both the Official cert guide and the video material I watched.

 I think a CompTIA Network+ level of networking is required before starting to study for this exam.
-The study material I watched and read did not spend time explaining anything related to networking.
-There was some overlap between the security concepts covered by the CCNA and the Cisco CyberOps associate that really helped me.
-Especially when it comes to truly understanding what is going on in each layer of the OSI model.
+The study material I watched and read did not spend any time explaining networking.
+There was some overlap between the security concepts covered in the CCNA and the Cisco Cybersecurity Associate, which really helped me.
+Especially when it comes to truly understanding what is happening at each layer of the OSI model.

-In addition, a novice level of experience with Linux is assumed.
-Without a solid understanding of how Linux distributions operate and function you will struggle to understand and comprehend many of the concepts covered by this certification.
-I do think a CompTIA Linux+ level of understanding and experience helps, but as stated earlier in this article I do not think the certification exam from CompTIA tested me on how well I understood Linux.
+In addition, novice-level experience with Linux is assumed.
+Without a solid understanding of how Linux distributions operate and function, you will struggle to understand and comprehend many of the concepts covered by this certification.
+I do think a CompTIA Linux+ level of understanding and experience helps, but, as stated earlier in this article, I do not think the certification exam from CompTIA tested my understanding of Linux.

-Having hands-on experience is key to learning the material covered by the certification, and having worked with tools such as Snort, NMAP, and Wireshark is essential.
-Spending some time in all the blue-team-oriented learning paths on TryHackMe helped me connect a lot of the dots.
+Having hands-on experience with the material covered by the certification is key, and working with tools such as Snort, NMAP, and Wireshark is essential.
+Spending some time on all the blue-team-oriented learning paths on TryHackMe helped me connect many of the dots.

 Summary